-- Infants and kids
+- Babies and toddlers

-- Anyone with serious pulmonary disease
+- People with serious lung disease

 - Paper products